Connect with a certified trainer for free

 Non-operative treatment

 Treatment for a scaphoid fracture will depend on the location of the fracture, in part because the blood supply to the scaphoid varies for different locations of the bone.
 For example, fractures closer to the forearm are harder to heal because of the lack of blood supply to this area.
-Treatment will also be determined by the degree of displacement of the fractured bones.
-Scaphoid fractures that are non-displaced can be treated without surgery, as they typically heal with immobilization.
+The type of scaphoid fracture treatment will also be determined by the degree of displacement of the fractured bones.
+Non-displaced scaphoid fractures can be treated without surgery, as they typically heal with immobilization.
 Conservative treatment usually involves:

 • Immobilizing the wrist with a splint for the first few days

-• Switching to a cast once any swelling goes down, for six weeks to six months
+• Switching to a cast once any swelling goes down, for six weeks to 3 months

 • Intermittent x-rays to check fracture healing, and changing the cast if it gets loose